 The Productivity SDK is an open-source SDK designed to allow developers easy access to features.

 Users have access to the NPM Package and NUGET Package, as well as NPM documentation.

 You are able to invite your colleagues to your organization, giving them access to the console.

-On the Users page, you will see a list of current Team Members in your organization.
+On the Team Members page, you will see a list of current users in your organization.

 Users are broken up into two categories, Team Members and app users.
 Team Members have access to the full console.
 App users only have access to the Apps they are associated with.